bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     }
 ~~~

+[[ Editor's note: would we want to support pushing a display logo by value?
+On the upside it allows for more dynamic detached clients and doesn't
+require the AS to fetch information.
+On the downside,
+this is harder for the AS to enforce a policy about and could
+lead to potential exploits caused by sending binary image files. ]]

 Additional display fields are defined by [a registry TBD](#IANA).

 The AS SHOULD use these values during interaction with the RO.
+The values are for informational purposes only and MUST NOT
+be taken as authentic proof of the RC's identity or source.
-The AS MAY restrict display values to specific RCs, as identified
+The AS MAY restrict display values to specific RC instances, as identified
 by their keys in {{request-key}}.

 [[ Editor's note: this might make sense to combine with the "key"